artisan1218/LeetCode-Solution/generateParentheses/readme.md

 <img src="https://user-images.githubusercontent.com/25105806/120617728-3fde0300-c40f-11eb-9fea-5f940d3f875e.png" height="50%" width="55%">

-We can use the above logic to first gain the indices of all possible `(` and convert them into final string.
-T Actual running time:
+We can use the above logic to first gain the indices of all possible `(` and convert them into final string.\
+The actual running time:

 ![image](https://user-images.githubusercontent.com/25105806/120618587-1376b680-c410-11eb-8836-a5001a44458e.png)